FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

   -t "/ul/4jggokgpepnvsb2uv4s40d59ov/motion001/attrs"
 ```

 -   The value of the `-m` parameter defines the message.
-This is in UltraLight syntax.
+This is in JSON syntax.
 -   The value of the `-t` parameter defines the **topic**.

 The **topic** must be in the following form: